Cryru/Emotion/README.md

 For more information you can refer to the automated tests here - [Emotion.Tests](Emotion.Tests) or check the playground of examples here - [EmotionSandbox](https://github.com/Cryru/EmotionSandbox).

-If interested you can use the visual debugger found here - [Rationale](https://github.com/Cryru/Rationale).
-Take note that it might not be up to date/work.

 ## Platforms

 ### Platforms Tested On: